 Even if you’re contemplating careers after teaching, you may still feel a sense of belonging within the education sector.
 The good news is there’s an array of options that don’t involve classroom instruction.

 You might consider one of the following three career paths:

 Becoming a principal could be the most natural progression for you if you’re looking for a move outside of the classroom, but you’re still committed to working within your community’s schools.
 Rather than instructing students directly, principals manage all school operations to ensure a safe and productive learning environment for students and staff alike.

 The experience you’ve garnered in classroom management and organization makes this an ideal career change for teachers.
 Do note, however, that in addition to prior work experience as a teacher, principals typically need at least a master’s degree and a state-approved administrative credential.
-At University of Massachusetts Global, it's School of Education offers a combination graduate degree program that provides those interested in this path with both.
+At UMass Global, it's School of Education offers a combination graduate degree program that provides those interested in this path with both.
 Explore the Master of Arts in Educational Leadership and Administration with Preliminary Administrative Credential Services Credential program to learn more.

 2. Curriculum specialist

 Curriculum specialists are also called instructional coordinators, education specialists or program administrators.
 They develop instructional material, coordinate with teachers and principals to implement the material and, later, assess its efficacy.
 These experts are expected to stay updated on the latest teaching standards and techniques established by school board and ensure these criteria are continually met.